gdbroman/broman.blog/_posts/2020/2020-09-20-biggest-fear.md

 I tell myself I'm conscious, yet I walk around in a continuous state of fight-or-flight.

 This is how I lie to myself.
-To name things for what they are, so they hopefully, may not.
+And to name things for what they are, so they hopefully, may not.